invigoratedcat/CMSC437/README.md

   - total achievements and completed achievements
   - put in the genre(s) you think they are
   - put in the platform(s) you've played them on
+- search bar for the games
+  - can filter by each column
 - menus to view series and games tables
  - can sort the tables in ascending/descending order of chosen columns
 - pages for games